s164589/EMpython/README.md

 # EMpython
-This python lib can be used freely but it's build for solving problems in course
+This python lib can be used freely but it's build for solving problems in course 31035 "Anvendt elektromagnetisme" DTU

 <h1>31035 Anvendt elektromagnetisme</h1>